radzmi/Optimizing-Amazon-Efficiency-Using-Data-Analytics/README.md

 Amazon was founded on July 5, 1994, by Jeff Bezos in Bellevue, Washington.
 The company originally started as an online marketplace for books but gradually expanded its offerings to include a wide range of product categories.
 This diversification led to it being referred to as "The Everything Store".

+## Objective
+The purpose of this analysis is to tackle 3 key components in Amazon that is Shipping Efficiency, Customer Retention and Loyalty, and Predictive Analytics.

 ## Data Loading and Preparation
 The analysis begins with loading a dataset containing information about various Amazon products and their associated profits.
 Data preprocessing steps ensure that the dataset is clean and ready for analysis.
 Key steps include calculating the total profit for each product category and sorting the data to highlight the most and least profitable categories.